 What do the airlines say:

-- Women past the 36th week of pregnancy are not eligible to fly.
+- Women past the end of the 35th week of pregnancy are not eligible to fly.

-- All women up until their 36th week fo pregnancy are eligible to fly with ta doctor’s note.
+- All women up until their 36th week fo pregnancy are eligible to fly with a doctor’s note.

 - There are no restrictions for pregnant passengers up until their 36th week of pregnancy, or 32 weeks in the case of a multiple birth.